 If the weather turns very cold for a prolonged period, extra rations of hay are much more beneficial than extra hard feed.
 The horse’s specialised hind gut ferments grass and forage, creating energy in the process, and providing a very efficient internal ‘central heating’.
 Hard feeds are digested in the small intestine, with no fermentation process, and therefore no heat production.

-AIM TO SEE THE RIBS!
 We should be aiming to see our horse’s ribs at the end of winter.
 The general perception of what is a healthy weight for a horse needs to change.
 We must teach ourselves to perform body condition scoring on our horses.
 We must remember that horses are not big humans.
 They do not feel cold when we do, they are not designed to eat starch and sugar, and they evolved to walk many, many miles a day.
-They have very different needs and, and we are responsible for providing them with as close to a natural, wild existence as we can.
+They have very different needs, and we are responsible for providing them with as close to a natural, wild existence as we can.

 EMBRACE WINTER AND USE IT WISELY TO KEEP YOUR HORSE HEALTHY!